neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

-The settings section can be found under `More > Settings`.
+The [settings section](web+passlink://goto/settings) can be found by clicking the cog-icon in the app navigation.
 These settings allow you to define how the app itself and the official clients behave.

 ![The Settings section](_files/settings-section.png)